 Wilton Manors, a 10-minute trip from downtown Fort Lauderdale, is the epicenter of this queer community.
 You can choose from a healthy helping of bars along Wilton Drive (The Manor and Hunter’s both draw big weekend crowds), queer-owned restaurants (head to Rosie’s for burgers or lesbian-owned Le Patio for French cuisine), and even gay coffee shops (check out Java Boys or Stork’s).
 Wilton Manors is also home to the Stonewall National Museum and Archives.

 12th Street Beach

-Where: 12th Street & Ocean Drive
+Address: 12th Street and Ocean Drive

 Haulover Naturist Beach

-Where: 10800 Collins Avenue
+Address: 10800 Collins Avenue

 Gay8 Festival (“Gay Ocho”)

-Where: 40 Island Avenue
+Address: 40 Island Avenue

 South Beach’s exclusively gay hotel is so queer-tastic it had to be listed here twice.
 The 1958 MiMo-style property has versatile room packages to fit all kinds of budgets.
 For size queens, try the swanky studios and comfy kings.
 For those looking to save, the no-frills private units with shared bathrooms are some of the most affordable accommodations in town.
-As noted before, Hôtel Gaythering offers all the amenities you need and attracts all the things you want while on vacation.
+As noted before, Hotel Gaythering offers all the amenities you need and attracts all the things you want while on vacation.

-Where: 1409 Lincoln Road
+Address: 1409 Lincoln Road